-$^{^{2}}$ As defined in section 2 of the $\underline{\text{MVRMA}}.$
+$^{\rm 2}$ As defined in section 2 of the $\underline{\rm MVRMA}.$

-$^{^{3}}$ As defined in section 1 of the $\underline{\text{MVLUR}}$.
+&lt;sup>3 As defined in section 1 of the $\underline{MVLUR}$ .

-(environmental) group of people through generations of living in close contact with nature.
-Builds knowledge (TEK/TK) upon the historic experiences of a people and adapts to social, economic, environmental, spiritual, and political change.4 Water licence An authorization required as per Columns III and IV of Schedules D to H of the Waters Regulations (for non-federal areas) and Columns III and IV of Schedules IV to VIII of the Mackenzie Valley Federal Areas Waters Regulations (for federal areas).
-WLWB Wek'èezhìi Land and Water Board
+TERM DEFINITION SLWB Sahtu Land and Water Board Traditional Knowledge A cumulative, collective body of knowledge, experience, and values built up by a (ТК) group of people through generations of living in close contact with nature.
+Builds upon the historic experiences of a people and adapts to social, economic, environmental, spiritual, and political change. water licence An authorization required as per Columns III and IV of Schedules D to H of the Waters Regulations (for non-federal areas) and Columns III and IV of Schedules IV to VIII of the Mackenzie Valley Federal Areas Waters Regulations (for federal areas).
+WLWB Wek'èezhìı Land and Water Board

-4 Individual organizations may have specific practices and protocols in place guiding use of traditional knowledge.
+&lt;sup>4 Individual organizations may have specific practices and protocols in place guiding use of traditional knowledge.

-1 Introduction
+1.0 Introduction

-The Land and Water Boards (the Boards) of the Mackenzie Valley regulate the use of land through the issuance of land use permits in accordance with the Mackenzie Valley Resource Management Act (MVRMA) and the Mackenzie Valley Land Use Regulations (MVLUR).
+The Land and Water Boards (the LWBs or Boards) of the Mackenzie Valley regulate the use of land through the issuance of land use permits in accordance with the Mackenzie Valley Resource Management Act (MVRMA) and the Mackenzie Valley Land Use Regulations (MVLUR).

-1.1.
-Purpose
+1.1 Purpose